maur1th/tfdoc/README.md

 ## Usage

-tfdoc will parse all the files within a module's directory and generate a README.tf accordingly:
+tfdoc will parse all the files within a module's directory and generate markdown code accordingly:

 ```tf
 # Title: The name of the module